SWORDIntel/LUKS2-ON-PROXMOX/README.md

   * **Component Separation:** Clean separation of concerns for maintainability.
   * **Extension Points:** Easy addition of new features through modular architecture.
   * **Script Independence:** Individual modules can be used standalone for specific tasks.
     *   **Local .deb Package Cache:** If required Debian packages are not available in the installation environment (e.g., air-gapped setup), the script can download them if an internet connection is present initially.
 These are stored in a `debs` subdirectory.
-This includes all necessary packages for features like ZFS, (optionally LUKS for keyfile encryption), and YubiKey support.
+This includes all necessary packages for features like ZFS, LUKS, and YubiKey support.
     *   The installer can then use these cached .deb packages to install Proxmox VE and its dependencies without internet access.
-*   **Configuration Management (Interaction Modes):**
+*   **Configuration Management:**
-    *   **Interactive Mode (TUI):** Utilizes text-based dialogs (e.g., via the `dialog` utility) to guide users through all installation choices.
-This is the default mode when no automation flags are provided.
-    *   **Non-Interactive Mode:** Achieved using command-line arguments or by providing a comprehensive configuration file.
+    *   **Text-based User Interface (TUI):** Guided dialogs for all installation options.
-    *   **Save/Load Configuration:** Facilitates transitioning from an interactive setup to an automated one by allowing users to save settings from the TUI into a configuration file.
+    *   **Save/Load Configuration:** Option to save all selected installation settings to a configuration file.
+This file can be used for non-interactive, automated deployments.
 *   **Security & Robustness:**
     *   Detailed logging of the installation process.
-    *   Utility for backing up critical encryption information (e.g., LUKS header for keyfile partition, ZFS encryption keys if managed externally).
+    *   LUKS header backup utility to a separate removable device.
     *   Clear warnings for destructive operations.
     *   Error handling for critical steps.